-- · Developments of ten or more dwellings should include a range of dwelling sizes, including studio, 1, 2 and 3+ bedroom dwellings. - Dwelling diversification should be provided to: - provide a range of dwelling sizes in developments of ten or more dwellings; provide different housing choice and support different lifestyles; create a diversity of occupants in a building which will contribute to more
+- Developments of ten or more dwellings should include a range of dwelling sizes, including studio, 1, 2 and 3+ bedroom dwellings. - - - create a diversity of occupants in a building which will contribute to more successful community;

-- successful community; - provide more opportunity to create better layout by arranging different sizes of apartments on one floor; - create opportunity for a better apartment layout.
+- provide more opportunity to create better layout by arranging different sizes of apartments on one floor; - create opportunity for a better apartment layout.

-3.3.9 Multiple dwelling - High rise apartment @
+3.3.9 Multiple dwelling - High rise apartment ©